Spectrum calculation#

 nocc = molecule.number_of_alpha_electrons()

-norb = orbital_energies.shape[0]
+norb = mo_energy.shape[0]

 nvirt = norb - nocc

-print('Number of occupied orbitals:', nocc)
+print("Number of occupied orbitals:", nocc)

-print('Number of virtual orbitals:', nvirt)
+print("Number of virtual orbitals:", nvirt)

 Number of occupied orbitals: 8